photo of fish tanks with lots of plants and fish

 And maybe keeping your fish tank in the bedroom is your only option.

-We know that one in three people struggle with insomnia worldwide but It’s hard to say how big of an issue fish tanks since no one tracks that.
+We know that one in three people struggle with insomnia worldwide but it’s hard to say how big of an issue fish tanks since no one tracks that.

-Is it bad for your health?
+Is it REALLY bad for your sleep or health?

 Can sleeping with a fish tank in your bedroom make you sick?